ekalosak/trace_genomics/README.md

 As expected, the quality of the field is the main driver of yield.
 Whether the observed field quality is itself driven by particular microbial compositions requires further research.
-Additional analysis is required to determine the directions and significance of the effects on yield attributable to each of the subsequent factors, each of which is a microbial species.
+Additional analysis is required to determine the directions of and significance of the subsequent microbial species effects on yield.

 ### Future model improvements
-1. Fit deep FF fully-connected autoencoder and extract niches/features from deep nodes
+1. Fit deep FF fully-connected autoencoder and extract niches/features from encoding nodes
 2. Fit deeper decision tree
-3. Fit random forest
+3. Fit random forest for higher predictive accuracy and lower variance
 4. Perform statistical tests on features extracted from machine learning models
 5. Test model overfit via holdout sets